Reedwarn/bank-account-management-app/ReadMe.md

 - **Perform Actions:**
 After setting up your account, you can proceed to perform the following actions:
     - `Deposit:` Enter the amount you want to deposit in the "Amount" field and select "Deposit" from the action dropdown.
 Click the "Perform Action" button to deposit funds into your account.
     - `Withdraw:` Enter the amount you want to withdraw in the "Amount" field and select "Withdraw" from the action dropdown.
 Click the "Perform Action" button to withdraw funds from your account.
 Note that a new user will have to deposit first before they can withdraw, as depositing creates an account for them automatically.
-Non existing users will get an error with the message `Account name and number are necessary to continue, kindly fill them in.`
+Nonexisting users will get an error with the message `Account name and number are necessary to continue, kindly fill them in.`
     - `Check Balance:` Select "Check Balance" from the action dropdown and click the "Perform Action" button to view your current account balance.
-Note that a new user will have to deposit first before they can check balance, as depositing creates an account for them automatically.
-Non existing users will get an error with the message `Account name and number are necessary to continue, kindly fill them in.`
+Note that new users will have to deposit first before they can check their balance, as depositing creates an account for them automatically.
+Nonexisting users will get an error with the message `Account name and number are necessary to continue, kindly fill them in.`

 - **Results and Error Handling:**
     - The website will display the result of each action or any error messages in the Result Message area.